 Plaça de Catalunya.
 The massive, central square in Barcelona is lined with trees and sculptures, souvenir shops, and cafes.
 Place of numerous public events.

 Alcazaba.
 Medieval Moorish palace with sea vistas.
 A fortress overlooking the sea, with lush, fountain-filled gardens, located in Malaga.

 Montserrat.
 Mountaintop monastery with breathtaking views, located near Barcelona.

 La Giralda.
-Bell tower built atop a former minaret in Cathedral of Seville.
+Bell tower was built atop a former minaret in the Cathedral of Seville.

 Ciudad de las Artes y las Ciencias.
 City of Arts and Sciences in Valencia is modern science and culture park with lots of entertainment and educational programs.

 Timanfaya National Park.
 National park with a volcanic landscape with geysers and novelty eatery.
 Located in Lanzarote, one of the Canary Islands.